VayloAI/stg-audeering-w2v2-backend/README.md

-## component-template

-This is a generic component template for Vaylo backend.
-This provides the basis for easily creating your own Vaylo AI model backend
+## STG audEERING W2V2 Component

+> [!WARNING]
+> This isn't a final version of the API.
+In the future, the format of responses and requests will be converted to protobuf.

+Uses fine-tuned W2V2 onnx model by audEERING to perform recognize gender by audio.

-## How to use?
+## How to Run?

+Before all other guides

 1. Clone this repo: